Thomas J. Smith (lawman): Early life

 Little is known of Smith's youth, though he was well known as a tough man and had been a professional middleweight boxer.
 Originally from New York, he first prospected in Montana, Wyoming and Utah with partner John Conkie.
-Smith served as a lawman in a few small towns in Wyoming, including Bear River, as well as in Kit Carson, Colorado, prior to his move to Kansas.
+Smith served as a lawman in a few small towns in Wyoming, including Bear River City, as well as in Kit Carson, Colorado, prior to his move to Kansas.

 Smith received the nickname "Bear River" due to being the leader of the Bear River Riot in 1867.
 A vigilante group had lynched a railroad employee who was suspected of murder.
 Soon afterward, railroad employees retaliated against the vigilantes, resulting in most of the small town of Bear River City, Wyoming, being burned to the ground, and a shootout between town citizens and mob members erupted.
 Soon, troops from Fort Bridger arrived and imposed martial law.
 Bear River City soon became deserted, another railroad ghost town.

 Smith has been described as having been a handsome man with a thick mustache and an almost fearless nature.
 There are a number of examples of Smith refusing to back down, despite whatever odds might be against him.